lcraemer/fMRI_preprocessing/README.md

-# Gabor-Bandit fMRI Preprocessing
+# fMRI Preprocessing Pipeline

-This repository contains the code to preprocess Gabor-Bandit fMRI data.
+This repository contains code to preprocess fMRI data.

 ## Getting Started

 The code requires [BIDS](http://bids.neuroimaging.io) formatted data.
-Preprocessing stepts include realignment, normalization and smoothing.
+Preprocessing steps include realignment, normalization, and smoothing.
 We have two main files:

-* gb_preprocessing: This script preprocesses the Gabor-Bandit fMRI data
+* runPreprocessing: This runs the specified preprocessing pipeline
-* gb_prepobj: Gabor-bandit preprocessing class definition file
+* prepobj: Preprocessing class definition file

-Add the gb_preprocessing folder to the Matlab path.
-In the gb_preprocessing script, add the SPM path and indicate where the BIDS data directory is located.
+Add the corresponding folder to the Matlab path.
+In the runPreprocessing script, add the SPM path and indicate where the BIDS data directory is located.

+## Please Note

+The code has not yet been properly tested and verified.
+Run your own checks and report issues to help improve this pipeline.

 ## Built With